 Part 2 of 3 in our series, "Choosing the Right Remodeler"

-Finding and hiring the right Connecticut remodeler for your next project includes two critical checks: (1) checking their reputation, and (2) checking their references.
+Finding and hiring the right Connecticut remodeler for your next project includes two critical checks: (1) their reputation, and (2) their references.
 Here’s how to accomplish both checks, in a few quick steps:

 - REPUTATION checks: look for a local company with an frequently-recommended reputation.
 Ask around.
 You want to be working with a local company with a strong reputation AND one that comes highly recommended.
 Two rapid ways to check this:

 - Ask local experts about the company: Just ask.
 There are many companies in New Haven County, Middlesex County and Hartford County that'll probably know the best firm's reputations without even looking anything up!

 - Ask reporting agencies like the BBB, Angie’s List, or other reputable business-reporting agency.